-The solution $R(t;T{\text{mix}})$ can be represented in several mathematical forms (see SI S2 and Ref.
-Kuzin et al. (2022)).
+The solution $R(t; T{mix})$ can be represented in several mathematical forms (see Supplement S2 and Kuzin et al., 2022).
 We summarize two main properties.
-First, the solution is a family of master decays as functions of the product σt and that is parametrized by mixing time T{mix} .
+First, the solution is a family of master decays as functions of the product σt , and this family of master decays is parameterized by mixing time T{mix} .
 This means that the shapes of the ih-RIDME decays with different σ are congruent.
 The decays at a given width σ are directly recalculated from the master functions by stretching the argument.
-Second, the spectral diffusion kinetics is naturally parametrized by $\kappa = D/\sigma^3$ [time-1].
+Second, the spectral diffusion kinetics is naturally parameterized by $\kappa = D/\sigma^3$ (time-1).
 So far, there is no ab initio derivation of this parameter from the spin Hamiltonian.
 Nevertheless, it can be interpreted qualitatively.
 It was found previously (Kuzin et al., 2022) that κ is invariant upon isotope dilution of homogeneous solutions.
 In this case, the density of the nuclear-nuclear coupling network per single nucleus also remains constant.
 Such density can be interpreted as a measure of the average number of strong homonuclear contacts per nucleus.
 Should this number be reduced, the kinetics of spectral diffusion slows down and the ratio D/σ^3 correspondingly decreases.
-As a model example, a $-(\text{CH}2)n$ - fragment in a deuterated solution can be considered.
-The homonuclear coupling network follows approximately the 1D geometry of the chain and a reduction of the spectral diffusion kinetics is thus expected.
+As a model example, a $-(CH_2)n$ - fragment in a deuterated solution can be considered.
+The homonuclear coupling network approximately follows the 1D geometry of the chain and a reduction in the spectral diffusion kinetics is thus expected.